AndreRudolph/impulsephp-doc/docs/controller.md

 }</code>
 </pre>

-The handleEvent method is the only required method and represents the entry point of the controller.
+The <span class="highlightText">handleEvent</span> method is the only required method and represents the entry point of the controller.
 This method will be called automatically if the controller is bound to a view template.

 <a name="controller-eventlistener"></a>
 ### Controllers as event listener